Volume 74, Number 5, June 2006

 |Published online||03 May 2006|

 Variable profiles of plasma pulses generated from high- dielectric barrier discharge

 Nederlands Centrum voor Laser Research (NCLR) B.V.
 P.O.
 Box 2662, 7500 CR, Enschede, The Netherlands

 2 Group of laser physics and non-linear optics, Faculty of Science & Technology University of Twente - Enschede, The Netherlands

 With a specific design of a high-k dielectric barrier discharge, we observed plasma pulses with variable spatial profiles as a consequence of excitation by a high-voltage pulse at different pressures.
 The dependence of the profile of the generated plasma pulses on the charging voltage and the operating gas (air) pressure is described and the description of their temporal and spatial build-up mechanism is given.
 We demonstrate that the profile variation of the plasma pulses is caused by the co-existence of dipole switching-based electron emission and field electron emission from triple junctions.
 Finally, we propose a scheme describing the interaction of these two electron emission mechanisms that leads to the pressure dependence of plasma pulse profile.

-PACS: 52.50.Dg – Plasma sources / 52.80.Tn – Other gas discharges.
+PACS: 52.50.Dg – Plasma sources / 52.80.Tn – Other gas discharges

-© EDP Sciences 2006
+© EDP Sciences, 2006

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.